kurbhatt/BestPractices/README.md

   - Access private member's value without using getter setter.
   - Overload main method.
   - main method execution order.
+  - Encryption and Decryption of string using AES algorithm using encryption key..

 For further Query or Found any Issue Please Contact: